ObelusFamily/Anythink-Market-y7cxu/frontend/readme.md

 The Anythink Frontend is an SPA written with [React](https://reactjs.org/) and [Redux](https://redux.js.org/)

 ## Getting started
+use 'yarn start' on command line to run the project, and then test the frontend at port 3001

 Make sure your server is up and running to serve requests.